Members of other interpreter organisations

 You are not to discriminate based on gender, disability, race, colour, national origin, age, socioeconomic or educational or marital status, religious or political beliefs, or sexual orientation.

-You are to refuse or withdraw from an assignment, without threat or retaliation, if they are unable to perform the required service in an ethical manner.
+You are to refuse or withdraw from an appointment, without threat or retaliation, if you are unable to perform the required service in an ethical manner.

 We hold professional indemnity insurance and will be responsible for any claims made against you on the grounds of, for example, incompetent interpreting.